unicode-org/conformance/README.md

   etc. For each ICU release, these data should be updated.

-* Test execution allows setting the data version explicitly with a command line argument --icuversion that points to the indicated test data.
+* Test execution allows setting the data version explicitly with a command line argument `--icuversion` that points to the indicated test data.
 The ICU version of the test executor platform is requested from each platform at the start of the test driver.
-Output directories are created under the platform for the test results running a particular ICU version, e.g., testOutput/node/icu73.
+Output directories are created under the platform for the test results running a particular ICU version, e.g., `testOutput/node/icu73`.

 * Test verification uses ICU version information in the test output files for matching with the corresponding expected results.
-Verification output appears in the testResults subdirectory for each node, e.g. testOutput/rust/icu71.
+Verification output appears in the `testReports` subdirectory for each node, e.g., `testReports/rust/icu71`.

-* Schema checking uses explict descriptions of the data to be generated and used in Conformance Testing.
+* Schema checking uses explicit descriptions of the data to be generated and used in Conformance Testing.
 These include formats for test data, verification data, and test output files.

 ### Terminology for Conformance Testing

-* **Platform: a library or software that is executed to produce expected output such as formatted text.
+* **Platform**: a library or software that is executed to produce expected output such as formatted text.
 Examples include ICU4C, ICU4X, and NodeJS.

 * **Component**: a type of test such as collation, list format, or plural rules.
 Each platform may implement tests for one or more components.

 * **Version**: ICU and CLDR are released periodically with updated data and new capabilities.
-ICU versions are two digit numbers with optional minor revision number per semantic versioning, e.g., ICU76 or CLDR76.
-A platform usually is implemented in multiple ICU versions.
+ICU versions are two-digit numbers with an optional minor revision number per semantic versioning, e.g., ICU76 or CLDR76.
+A platform is usually implemented in multiple ICU versions.
 Platforms should be updated to include each new ICU release.